-We all know single moms—and single parents, in general—have it harder.
+We all know that single moms—and single parents, in general—have it harder.

-And tonight, “Paycheck to Paycheck: The Life and Times of Katrina Gilbert“—a documentary film produced by Maria Shriver, chronicling the heroic struggles of one single mom of three—will air on HBO.
+And in “Paycheck to Paycheck: The Life and Times of Katrina Gilbert“—a documentary film produced by Maria Shriver that chronicles the heroic struggles of one single mom of three—we see that firsthand.

-The film is one spoke in Shriver’s multifaceted report, “A Woman’s Nation Pushes Back From the Brink,” and her overall societal push to help single women raising children to shore up their financial status.
+The film is one part of Shriver’s multifaceted report, “A Woman’s Nation Pushes Back From the Brink,” and her overall societal push to help single women raising children to shore up their financial status.
 That’s an effort we can get behind.

-And, because today there are 10 million single moms making it work, day by day, we decided to profile and celebrate four who were willing to share their tips on how they’re doing it.
+And because there are 10 million single moms making it work, day by day, we decided to profile and celebrate four who were willing to share their tips on how they’re doing it.
 Read on and get inspired.

 “I group-text my support system for any tiny ‘mom win’ … or ‘mom fail.’”